Juxnjo/Juxnjo/README.md

 ### 👨‍💻 About me :

-- 📝 I work as a Backend and Database developer.
+- 📝 I work as a Fullstack developer.

 - 📫 How to reach me **juxnjo.dev@gmail.com**